primastem/docs/docs/user_manual.md

 - **Back** - move backward (10 cm by default)
 - **Function** - runs a subprogram from the controller's bottom row
 - **Random Move** - one of the movement actions: Forward, Left, or Right (for the standard distance)

-> There are also repeat (cycle) chips, number values, and arithmetic symbols for advanced programming-for example, command repetition and distance/angle modification.

-#### Repeat (Cycle) Chips

-Chips with numbers from 2 to 6 (as dots) and pictograms showing the repeat count.
+- **Repeat (Cycle) Chips** - Chips with numbers from 2 to 6 (as dots) and pictograms showing the repeat count.
 A chip with a die means a random number of repeats from 1 to 6.

+> There are also number values and arithmetic symbols for advanced programming-for example, command repetition and distance/angle modification.

 #### Value Chips